If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

 - stock price strength

-For the index calculations, CNNMoney observed how far each had deviated from its average in comparison to how far it usually deviates.
-These indicators are then scored on a scale of 0 to 100 and put together to create the final index.
+For the index calculations, CNNMoney observed how far each had deviated from its average compared to how far it usually deviated.
+These indicators are then scored on a scale of 0 to 100 to create the final index.

 Higher scores indicate that investors appear to be more greedy at that time.